Europe's wildfires also driven by rural flight | DW | 09.08.2021

 Many people have lost all their belongings because of the fires.
 Will even more people leave their rural homes now?

-Whether it's the Balkans or Greece, Turkey or Italy — local residents and firefighters in southern and southeastern Europe are in a desperate, often futile, battle against wads of fire.
+Residents and firefighters in southern and southeastern Europe are in a desperate, often futile, battle against wildfires.

 As is often the case, the catastrophic fires we're seeing now are being helped by high temperatures, extreme drought and strong winds.
 And some of that is down to extreme weather, which, according to scientists, climate change is bringing to areas that have been spared in the past.